1. What is docetaxel?

 - Symptoms of an infection, for example a sore throat, a cough, a need to pass urine frequently or feeling cold or shivery

-You may need antibiotics.
+You may need treatment for an infection.

 Anaemia

 Having too few red blood cells is called anaemia.
-If you feel particularly tired, breathless or dizzy, let your treatment team know.
+If you feel breathless, dizzy or particularly tired, let your treatment team know.

 Bruising and bleeding

 You may bruise more easily, have nosebleeds or your gums may bleed when you brush your teeth.
-Tell your treatment team if you experience any of these symptoms.

 Hair loss